wp-plugins/dmsguestbook/readme.txt

 == Description ==
 **After about 7 years and more than 320'000 downloads, DMSGuestbook has reached end of life and will not longer supported by the owner.**<br />

-**Nach Ã¼ber 7 Jahren und mehr als 320'000 Downloads wird die Entwicklung und der Support von DMSGuestbook eingestellt.**<br />
+**Nach über 7 Jahren und mehr als 320'000 Downloads wird die Entwicklung und der Support von DMSGuestbook eingestellt.**<br />

 DMSGuestbook is an easy configurable guestbook with a lot of features.<br />
 You can customize the whole DMSGuestbook to your desire.